-1.1 Certificate of Continuance of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form F-1, File No. 33-81290 (the "Registration"); 1.2 By-Laws of the Registrant (incorporated by reference to Exhibit 3.2 to the Registration Statement); 11 Code of Ethics : 12.1 Certification by the Chief Executive Officer pursuant to section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith); 12.2 Certification by the Chief Financial Officer pursuant to section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith); 13.1 Certification by the Chief Executive Officer pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith); 13.2 Certification by the Chief Financial Officer pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith);
+1.1 Certificate of Continuance of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form F-1, File No. 33-81290 (the "Registration"); 1.2 By-Laws of the Registrant (incorporated by reference to Exhibit 3.2 to the Registration Statement); 11 Code of Ethics ; 12.1 Contification by the Chief Frequetice Officer purguent to costion 202 of the Souhanes Orlay Act of 2002 (filed herewith) 12.1 Certification by the Chief Executive Officer pursuant to section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith); 12.2 Certification by the Chief Financial Officer pursuant to section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith); 13.1 Certification by the Chief Executive Officer pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith); 13.2 Certification by the Chief Financial Officer pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith); 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+01.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).